ExtevaXT/Adventure/readme.md

 - Fixed drops
 - Added dependency FTBChunks
 - The /claim command claims a chunk for 10000^1.5*{number of claimed chunks} coins
-- Wasted 2 days to find out that LexMenos is a faggot
+- Wasted 2 days to find out that LexManos is a Mastermind
 - Refactored some trash in main class

 UPD Adventure-1.5